dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 Cost: 30 SP
 You have gained the Daily Login System.
 Everyday, you can log in to your system and gain an award.
 The award can range from powers to objects.
 Normal rewards are usually either common objects or weak powers (1-5 SP), but you can gain special rewards by logging in continuously for a few days.
 A week of continuous logging in will get you an uncommon object or an above average power (5-10 SP).
 A month of continuous logging in will get you a rare object or a rare power (10-20 SP).
 A year of continuous logging in will get you a legendary object or a legendary power (20-50 Sp).
 The rewards will be based of your achievements and day to day life.

+UPGRADES
+**Multi-Reward**
+1
+Cost: 10 SP
+Required:Daily Login System

+Want more awards?
+No worries!
+This upgrade will give you additional awards for the Daily Login System.
+Each purchase will grant 1 additional award.

 **Figurines Collector**
 Cost: 20 SP